Focus and Scope

 If the journal is not indexed by your preferred service, please let us know by emailing email@example.com or alternatively by making an indexing request directly with the service.

-The SHARE e-Journal developed out of a joint interest in aiding the work of PGR students and Early Career academics, shared between members of staff and the PGR hive-mind of the School of History, Archaeology, Religion and Conservation.
+The SHARE e-Journal developed out of a joint interest in aiding the work of postgraduate research (PGR) students and early career academics, shared between members of staff and the PGR hive-mind of the School of History, Archaeology, Religion and Conservation at Cardiff University.
 Our editorial board is a synergetic combination of experienced editors and postgraduate students, eager to experience the toils and joys of publishing academic work.